What is the admissions process?

 - The second part of the test consists of developing a design concept on a given topic within four hours.

 All candidates are invited to a personal interview.

 The interview gives you the opportunity to demonstrate your motivation, suitability and talent for the chosen course of study and a subsequent career in this field.

 The interview will be conducted by the admissions committee of the degree programme.
 It will last around 20 minutes.

 It’s in your hands to convince with your CV, your interest in the course content and your personality.

-Assessment of previous qualifications
+Assessment of previous qualifications and professional experience

 After the admissions procedure, we evaluate your results and compare them with those of all the other applicants.
 Here you can find out when and how you will be informed about whether you have been admitted.